Joymoti (1935 film)

 Although never a commercial success, Joymoti was noted for its political views and the use of a female protagonist, something almost unheard of in Indian cinema of the time.

 The film was the first Indian talkie to have used Dubbing and Re-recording Technology, and the first to engage with "realism" and politics in Indian cinema.
 The original print containing entire length of the film was thought to be lost after India's division in 1947.
-However, in 1995, documentary film director Arnab Jan Deka managed to recover entire footage of the lost film at a Studio in Bombay in intact condition, and reported back the matter to Assam Government apart from writing about this recovery in Assamese daily Dainik Asam and English daily The Assam Express'.
+However, in 1995, documentary film director Arnab Jan Deka managed to recover entire footage of the lost film at a Studio in Bombay in intact condition, and reported back the matter to Assam Government apart from writing about this recovery in Assamese daily Dainik Asam and English daily The Assam Express.
 Meanwhile, some reels of another remaining print of the film maintained by Hridayananda Agarwala has been restored in part by Altaf Mazid.

 Plot summary

-Set in 17th-century Assam, the film recounts the sacrifice of Joymoti, an Ahom princess tortured and killed by the Ahom king Borphukan for refusing to betray her husband Gadapani by disclosing his whereabouts.
-The event is interpreted in contemporary patriotic terms, and calls for a greater harmony between the people of the hills and those of the plains.
-The hills are represented by the leader Dalimi, a Naga tribeswoman who shelters the fugitive Prince Gadapani.
+Set in 17th century Assam, the film recounts the sacrifice of Joymoti, an Ahom princess who was tortured and killed by the Ahom king Borphukan for refusing to tell the whereabouts of her husband, Prince Gadapani.
+The event is interpreted in contemporary patriotic terms, calling for greater harmony between the people of the hills and those of the plains.
+The hills are represented by the leader Dalimi, a Naga tribal woman who shelters the fugitive prince Gadapani.

 Background

 On his way back from England, Jyoti Prasad Agarwala spent about six months at the UFA Studios in Berlin, learning film-making.
 Once back in Assam, he decided to make his first film.
 He established Chitraban Studios at the Bholaguri Tea Estate.
 Two camps were established: one near the Manager's Bungalow for the female artists, and the other near the tea factory for the male artists.
 Tea was manufactured by day, and by night actors performed at their rehearsals.
 Members of the cast were encouraged to keep up their physical exercises to stay fit.

 A special property room was constructed, in which Jyoti Prasad Agarwala collected traditional costumes, ornaments, props, hats, etc. This grew into a museum.
 Technicians were brought in from Lahore; ice, transported from Calcutta.

 The film was taken to Lahore for editing, at which stage Agarwala discovered there was no sound for one half of the film.
 Unable to marshal the actors once again from their native places due to various constraints, he hired a sound studio and dubbed the voices of all male and female characters.
 On a single day, he recorded six thousand feet of film.
-This unplanned accomplishment made Jyotiprasad Agarwala the first Indian filmmaker to have introduced Dubbing and Re-recording Technology in Talkies.Bora, Prafulla Prasad: "Film Making in Assam", The Brahmaputra Beckons, 1982.
+This unplanned accomplishment made Jyotiprasad Agarwala the first Indian filmmaker to have introduced Dubbing and Re-recording Technology in Talkies.